 - Participate daily in P.E. utilizing a full size gym as well as a track & field

 - Attend specialty classes: Music, Art, & TOPS (pragmatics)

-- Recess (K – 4) on a covered playground
+- Recess (K – 4) on equipment on the covered playground

 Intervention Labs (Grades K-6)

 Intervention Labs are designed to deliver intensive small-group intervention in an area specific to the needs of each student.

 This lab is for students who need to enhance written language skills in the form of enrichment or remedial writing.
 Programs developed by specialists in the field of written language are used in this class.

 - Decoding labs are designed for children with specific reading disabilities such as dyslexia.
 Students work with a reading specialist to develop decoding and encoding skills and build fluency.

 - Comprehension Lab is designed for students who are identified as fluent readers, yet struggle with comprehension.
 Programs in these labs build metacognitive strategies such as visualizing, making connections, drawing conclusions, and making inferences.
 Vocabulary instruction is also a focus of this class.